Visit Katavi National Park, Tanzania

 At night the smoke curls up from the fire and the sound of cicadas becomes deafening.
 If you sit quietly you might see a pennant-winged nightjar flit across the purple sky or hear a distant owl.

 Katavi is a magical park.
 We recommend you see it now before others discover it.

-Suggested Katavi National Park itinerary
+Suggested itinerary featuring Katavi National Park

 This sample itinerary will give you an idea of what is possible when you travel in Katavi National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 We’ve selected a range of accommodation options for when you visit Katavi National Park.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

 Katavi Foxes Camp has arguably the most outstanding location within the park with spectacular views across the Katisunga Plains.